The problem

 My role

-I led the information architecture and UI redesign, created the reusable CMS component system, and worked across brand, content, product, and engineering
+I led the information architecture and UI redesign, created the reusable CMS component system, and worked with brand, content, product, and engineering teams to align the new structure.

 Outcomes